 Why is contextual targeting in the spotlight again?

-It’s not often that the tech space will return to 20-year-old technology as the “next big thing”.
-To understand why online advertising is interested in contextual targeting, we need to take a closer look at technological advancements and the privacy controversies surrounding the alternative, third-party cookie-based targeting.
+It’s not often that the tech space will return to 20-year-old technology as the “next big thing”, but AI advertising has really shaken things up.
+To understand why online advertising is interested in contextual targeting, we need to take a closer look at technological advancements and the privacy controversies surrounding alternative, third-party cookie-based targeting.

-Technological advancements have made contextual targeting much more scalable.
+Technological advancements such as AI advertising have made contextual targeting in digital marketing much more scalable.
 RTB House’s AI algorithms are able to scan and understand 95% of the internet.
 This translates into 1.5 million articles scanned every hour in over 40 languages.
 Not all MarTech players are so advanced, but as an industry, we’ve made huge improvements to how algorithms scan and categorize website content used for campaign delivery.

 The second reason behind the temporary absence of contextual targeting was the use of third-party cookies.
 Cookie-based solutions encouraged advertisers to ignore context and instead rely on digital user profiles.
 Recently, this approach has led to privacy concerns among the public.
 These concerns have given momentum to legal acts such as the General Data Protection Regulation (GDPR) in Europe, and the California Consumer Privacy Act (CCPA).